wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

     </script>
     ```

-To fix this vulnerability when serializing state on the server to be sent to the client, it must be serialized in a way to sanitize the HTML tags.
+To fix this vulnerability when serializing the state on the server to be sent to the client, it must be serialized in a way that sanitizes the HTML tags.
 It is highly recommended to use a library like `serialize-javascript`[^5] to avoid unnecessary HTML tag renders[^6].

 !!! success check done "Example Correct Usage"
     ```js